maliput/maliput_integration/tutorials/maliput_to_string_app.md

 ## More available options

 As mentioned before, `maliput_to_string` application has several arguments that can be used.
-All of them can be accessed by doing `--help`
+All of them can be accessed by running `maliput_to_string --help`.

-`--check_invariants`: *Whether to enable maliput invariants verification.
-See maliput::api::RoadGeometry::CheckInvariants()*
+Use `--check_invariants` to enable maliput invariants verification.
+See maliput::api::RoadGeometry::CheckInvariants() .

-`--log_level`: *Sets the log output threshold; possible values: maliput::common::logger::level.
-By default set to `unchanged`.*
+Use `--log_level` to set the log output See possible values at maliput::common::logger::level.
+By default set to `unchanged`.